-Our MISSION is to empower the young people.
-We want to develop their inherent potential by providing them knowledge and skills necessary to become active leaders in their communities.
-We realize this through experiential education that celebrates diversity, but also builds academic and social competencies.
+We are a non-profit, civil, non-religious, inclusive organization that offers opportunities for our youth and active work with them.
+Our mission is to empower young people and develop the inherent potential they have by providing them with the skills and knowledge necessary to become active leaders in their communities.
+This is realized through experiential education that celebrates diversity and builds academic and social competencies.

-We work in the field of non-formal education for young people, offering support for youth participation in the decision making processes, promotion of youth activism, volunteering, healthy lifestyles and building a society that encourages positive values and behaviors among young people.
+We work in the field of non-formal education for youth, offering youth support in decision-making processes, promoting youth activism, volunteering, healthy habits and building society that change values and behaviors among young people.

 Monika Angeloska-Dichovska – President